byteally/webapi/docs/start.rst

-By keeping the implementation separate from the contract, it is possible for a contract to have multiple implementations.
-Hypothetically, there could be a **websocket** implementation as well as a **ReST** implementation for a single contract.

-The last thing that is left is to create a `WAI <https://hackage.haskell.org/package/wai/docs/Network-Wai.html>`_ application from all the aforementioned information.
+* The last thing that is left is to create a `WAI <https://hackage.haskell.org/package/wai/docs/Network-Wai.html>`_ application from all the aforementioned information.
 For that we use :wahackage:`serverApp <WebApi-Server.html#v:serverApp>` .

 ::